wowasow/caseweek2016/README.md

 	server.
 This time it is crucial to use a future passed to the start method because server initializaiton may fail due to e.g. socket failure (complete/fail methods).

-10. Create a test to third verticle [just as a exercise], maybe a socket client.
+10. Create a test to third verticle [just as an exercise], maybe a socket client.

 11. Create a 3nd verticle that is used to communicate with the generated  one or client to our http server.